MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlServer.md

 ```

 ### -SqlAdministratorCredentials
-Specifies the nextref_database server administrator credentials for the new server.
+Specifies the SQL Database server administrator credentials for the new server.
 To obtain a **PSCredential** object, use the Get-Credential cmdlet.
 For more information, type `Get-Help Get-Credential`.